hhan1018/NesTools/README.md

 # NesTools: A Dataset for Evaluating Nested Tool Learning Abilities of Large Language Models

-Code and data for our paper: **NesTools: A Dataset for Evaluating Nested Tool Learning Abilities of Large Language Models**. [[Paper](https://arxiv.org/abs/2410.11805)]
+Code and data for our paper: **NesTools: A Dataset for Evaluating Nested Tool Learning Abilities of Large Language Models**[[Paper](https://arxiv.org/abs/2410.11805)].

 ## News
 - **[2025.01.13]** Release the scripts and the remaining code.